SAP/ui5-webcomponents/README.md

 	import "@ui5/webcomponents/dist/Button.js"; // loads and defines ui5-button
 	```

-3. Use the UI5 Web Component(s) as you would use any HTML element
+3. Use the UI5 Web Component(s) as you would use any HTML element:

 	```html
 	<ui5-button>Hello world!</ui5-button>